juthilo/run-jekyll-on-windows/4-wdm-gem.md

 ## May still not work

-According to [jekyll/jekyll#2529](https://github.com/jekyll/jekyll/issues/2529), the auto-regeneration feature does not work on 32-bit systems.
-There's currently no known workaround.
+According to [jekyll/jekyll#2529](https://github.com/jekyll/jekyll/issues/2529), the auto-regeneration feature does not currently work on 32-bit systems.
+There's no known workaround at this time.

+You might run into a different bug if you try to `jekyll build --watch` or `jekyll serve` a site and the output directory already exists.
+If you encounter this problem, you can work around it by adding `--force_polling` to the end of your Jekyll command.
+See the discussion in [twbs/bootstrap#14746](https://github.com/twbs/bootstrap/pull/14746) for more information.

 ## Summary